-Increase in

-Demand for State

-and Municipal

-Government

-Services, including

-Services, including emergency response, food assistance, and state-sponsored health care.
+Increase in Demand for State and Municipal Government Services, including emergency response, food assistance, and state-sponsored health care.

-Reduced Ability to Work, particularly

-for outdoor workers during extreme heat, as well as commute delays due to damaged road infrastructure.
+Increase in Need for State and Municipal Policy Review and Adaptation Coordination, including training to expand capacity.
+Reduced Ability to Work, particularly for outdoor workers during extreme heat, as well as commute delays due to damaged infrastructure.